-Chef Jamie Daskalis, the executive chef of Myrtle Beach’s Johnny D’s Waffles and a 2020 South Carolina Chef Ambassador, was recently approached by Wicked Inlet Seafood owner Dylan Foster to create recipes for local varieties of fish.
+Chef Jamie Daskalis, the executive chef of Myrtle Beach’s Johnny D’s Waffles and a 2020 South Carolina Chef Ambassador, was recently approached by Two Sons Seafood owner Dylan Foster to create recipes for local varieties of fish.
 The timing was just right and her imagination took the lead.

 “I just recently started to cook more fish at home in an effort to broaden my horizons and learn some new dishes and techniques for cooking new proteins,” she said.
 “So, this was a great opportunity for me.”

 She decided to begin with the frisky triggerfish, which is known for posing a challenge to even the most skilled fishermen.